contao/docs/docs/manual/guides/local-installation/laragon.en.md

 ## 3. Download and install Laragon

-The installation of Laragon is consistently intuitive and largely self-explanatory via the guided installation process.
+The installation of Laragon should be intuitive and largely self-explanatory via the guided installation process.
 The latest release of the WAMP stack can be downloaded directly from GitHub in the appropriate version.

 **ToDo: Download and install Laragon**

 - Download the latest release from the Laragon [GitHub repository](https://github.com/leokhoa/laragon/releases/latest)
-- For Windows 10 (64-bit): `laragon-wamp.exe` (64-bit version) download
+- For Windows 10 (64-bit): download `laragon-wamp.exe` (64-bit version)
 - Run the installation file `laragon-wamp.exe`.
 Under certain circumstances, a message from the Windows Defender SmartScreen may appear at this point, indicating that the start of an unknown app has been prevented.
-However, the link "*More Information*" allows you to "*Run* Laragon Setup *anyway*".
+However, the link "*More Information*" allows you to "*Run anyway*".
-- In the first step of the setup process the language can be changed to "*German*" if desired.
 - The setup wizard will then guide you through the installation.
 - In the dialog "*Select destination folder*" you can specify where Laragon should be installed (e. g. on another drive or partition).